Posted May 11, 2012 Atlanta, GA

 Rebecca Keane 404-894-1720

-The Ivan Allen College of Liberal Arts has selected Russian scholar Dina Khapaeva to chair its School of Modern Languages.
-Dr. Khapaeva will assume the position August 1.
+Following a national search, the Georgia Tech Ivan Allen College of Liberal Arts has selected David Laband to chair its School of Economics.
+The appointment is effective August 1.

 “We are extremely pleased that a scholar, administrator, and teacher of Dr. Laband’s stature is joining the college.” said Jacqueline J. Royster, Dean of Ivan Allen College of Liberal Arts.
 “The appointment marks a new decade of leadership for the School of Economics, and I am confident that he will continue the outstanding momentum of the school's undergraduate, Master's, and Ph.D. programs."